weka/csi-wekafs/docs/usage.md

   Hence, it is not recommended to provision additional snapshot-backed volumes on top of same filesystem

-Although those are limited to max number of filesystems supported by your current Weka software, it is recommended to use filesystem-based volumes for critical workflows, where maximum performance and dedicated caching is required.
+Although those are limited to max number of filesystems supported by your current Weka software, it is recommended to use filesystem-backed volumes for critical workflows, where maximum performance and dedicated caching is required.

 For additional information regarding different volume types and how to use them, refer to the following documentation: